Agnael/Sero.Mapper/README.md

 # Sero.Mapper
 Lightweight mapping organization utility to keep track of type transformations.

-This is what you look for if all you need is a clear, simple, straight forward, debuggeable and organized way to write **manual** type mappings.
+This is what you look for if all you need is a clear, simple, straightforward, debuggeable and organized way to write **manual** type mappings.

 **Index**
 &nbsp;&nbsp;[**The problem**](#the-problem)